RobinKarlsson/disease-network-based-model/README.md

 probability of infectious contact.
 The probability of developing symptoms per timestep is modeled as a normal distribution of 20%, with a variance of 10% of the value.

-By default no vaccination schemes are in effect.
+By default no vaccination schemes nor immigration/emmigration are in effect.